 In 2014, the Company completed a change of business with a primary focus in the medical marijuana industry.
 As a result of the change in business focus, trading of Matica shares was halted in August 2014 and resumed trading in November 2014 as "MMJ".
 The Company had retained an exploration property portfolio.
+In March 2019, the Company began trading on the OTCQB under the new symbol MMJFF.

-The Company has continued to acquire, evaluate and dispose of exploration properties and also to evaluate opportunities to invest in parties that are applicants under the Health Canada Access to Cannabis for Medical Purposes Regulation ("ACMPR").
+The Company has continued to acquire, evaluate and dispose of opportunities to invest in parties that are applicants under the Health Canada Access to Cannabis for Medical Purposes Regulation ("ACMPR").